Jonathan Vallée

-Jonathan Vallée (born April 22, 1995) is a Canadian former soccer player.
+Jonathan Vallée (born April 22, 1995) is a Canadian soccer player who plays for Royal-Sélect de Beauport in Ligue1 Quebec.

 Playing career

 Vallée played youth soccer with the Montreal Impact Academy.

 In March 2015, he joined USL club FC Montreal, the second team of the Montreal Impact, on a professional contract.
 In July 2015, he was released by the club.

 After being released by FC Montreal, Vallée joined the Ottawa Fury FC Academy in the Première ligue de soccer du Québec.
 In October 2015, he signed with the Ottawa Fury FC first team in the North American Soccer League.

 From 2016 to 2018, he played with FC Gatineau in the Première Ligue de soccer du Québec.

 In 2018, he began attending Laval University, where he played for the men's soccer team, until 2021.
 In 2018 and 2019, he was named an RSEQ Second Team All-Star in indoor soccer and in 2019, he was a Second Team All-Star in outdoor soccer.

 In 2018, he played in the Canadian Futsal Championship with Sporting Montréal FC.